MehdiKhoshnevisz/jeies-utils/README.md

 ## what is this?
-jutils is a simple library that includes many many useful methods as helpers (like number seprator, height detector, scroll to specific element, ...).
+jeies-utils is a simple library that includes many many useful methods as helpers (like number seprator, height detector, scroll to specific element, ...).

 ## why?
 when you started a js project, you must have a file as utils or helpers. so i think this library helps you to prevent write your file and saving your time. 😉